Ann-Maria-Jaison/SANJEEVANI/README.md

 - [x] **Lowercase folder names**: Verified project structure.
 - [x] **No spaces in filenames**: Verified.

-Made with ❤️ from TinkerHub
+Made with lots of ❤️